 The APOA2 gene directs the body to produce a specific protein called apolipoprotein A-II, which plays an important role in the body's ability to utilise different kinds of fat.
-There are different variations in the APOA2 gene present in the human population and these different versions of the gene interact with saturated fat in unique ways to influence energy balance and ultimately the risk of obesity.
-Those people who have the CC variant of the gene are at a higher risk of developing obesity when consuming a diet high in saturated fats than those possessing the TT or TC variant of the gene.
+Scientists now understand that there are different variations in the APOA2 gene present in the human population and that these different versions of the gene interact with saturated fat in unique ways to influence energy balance and ultimately the risk of high body fat levels and obesity.
+Those people who have the CC variant of the gene are at a higher risk of developing high body fat levels and obesity when consuming a diet high in saturated fats than those possessing the TT or TC variant of the gene.